1990 Hyderabad riots: The riots

-During 8-10 December 1990, 64 people were killed, stabbed or shot within 3 days.
+During 8–10 December 1990, 64 people were killed, stabbed or shot within 3 days.
 By 10 December, the Indian Army had taken control of the old city of Hyderabad, and more than 350 people had been detained in connection with the riots.
 The violence lasted for ten weeks, and resulted in 200 to 300 deaths; thousands were injured.

-On 8 December, police constable Mohammed Abdul Qadeer shot his superior N. Sattiah, the South Zone Assistant Commissioner of Police.
+On 8 December, police constable Mohammed Abdul Qadeer shot his superior N. Sattaiah, the South Zone Assistant Commissioner of Police.
 Qadeer alleged that Sattiah was selectively targeting a particular community during police action against the rioters.
 He surrendered, and was sentenced for life.
-His subsequent petitions for release were refused, because of opposition by Sattaiah's family and police officials, but he was released on parole several times during periods of illness, with support of Majlis-e-Ittehadul Muslimeen legislators.
+His subsequent petitions for release were refused, because of opposition by Sattaiah's family and police officials, but he was released on parole several times during periods of illness, with the support of Majlis-e-Ittehadul Muslimeen legislators.
 He was finally released in 2016, and died a year later.